-- a. demonstrate and explain the financing alternatives available for projects and assets, and make informed choices as to which alternative is the most compatible with the overall financial strategy of the entity, showing the corporate reporting consequences relating to presentation, disclosure, recognition and measurement of projects and their financing; - b. assess and explain current and emerging issues in finance; - c. identify social responsibility, sustainability and environmental factors for a range of financial stakeholders, including UN sustainable development goals, natural capital and green finance, and assess assurance and corporate reporting issues relating to such factors; - d. explain how financial crises, which have occurred in the past over a long time period, may impact on approaches and attitudes to financial risk and may inform corporate reporting practice; and - e. explain the role and impact of the finance function as a business partner.
+- a. demonstrate and explain the financing alternatives available for projects and assets, and make informed choices as to which alternative is the most compatible with the overall financial strategy of the entity, showing the corporate reporting consequences relating to presentation, disclosure, recognition and measurement of projects and their financing; - b. assess and explain current and emerging issues in finance, including the role of finance in achieving sustainability goals; - c. identify social responsibility, sustainability and environmental factors for a range of financial stakeholders, including UN sustainable development goals, natural capital and green finance, and assess assurance and corporate reporting issues relating to such factors; - d. explain how financial crises, which have occurred in the past over a long time period, may impact on approaches and attitudes to financial risk and may inform corporate reporting practice; and - e. explain the role and impact of the finance function as a business partner.